Klaurx/ExLoader/README.md

 All evidence in this repository is string-based, extracted directly from the binary without execution.
 Where a string's origin is ambiguous (for example, strings that may originate from vendored cryptography libraries), that ambiguity is noted in the relevant file.

+Also i **HIGHLY** recommend using "Cutter" tool.
+It has helped me extremely a lot in this project and many others.(It reminds me of a "modernized ghidra")

 ---

 ## Repository Structure